Use the following checklist to help you convert your code to 64-bit.

 Review all data structures and interfaces to verify that these are still valid in the 64-bit environment.

-Include <inttypes.h> in your code to pull in the _ILP32 or _LP64 definitions as well as many basic derived types.
-Systems programs may wish to include <sys/types.h>(or at a minimum, <sys/isa_defs.h>) to obtain the definitions of _ILP32 or _LP64.
+Include <inttypes.h> in your code to provide the _ILP32 or _LP64 definitions as well as many basic derived types.
+For systems programs, include <sys/types.h> (or at a minimum, <sys/isa_defs.h>) to obtain the definitions of _ILP32 or _LP64.

 Move function prototypes and external declarations with non-local scope to headers and include these headers in your code.

 Run lint using the -m64 and -errchk=longptr64 and signext options.
 Review each warning individually.
 Keep in mind that not all warnings require a change to the code.
 Depending on the changes, run lint again in both 32-bit and 64-bit modes.